Turkey

 Fatih

-The extra precautions makes sense though when you think about where they are located on the map.
+The extra precautions make sense though when you think about where they are located on the map.
 They have some pretty noisy neighbors.
 You have Ukraine to the north, Iran in the east, and Syria and Israel to the south.
 They are kind of in the center of all the world news right now.

 Cappadocia